royarijit/We-Share/README.md

-# letsshare
+# We share
-LetsShare is a project based on online charity
+We Share is a project based on online charity